Goldman to combine investment banking and trading businesses - WSJ

 Marcus, Goldman's consumer-banking arm, will be a part of the asset and wealth management unit, the report added.

-(Reporting by Lavanya Ahire and Akriti Sharma in Bengaluru; Editing by Sherry Jacob-Phillips)
+(Reporting by Lavanya Ahire and Akriti Sharma in Bengaluru; Editing by Sherry Jacob-Phillips and Muralikumar Anantharaman)

 ((LavanyaSushil.Ahire@thomsonreuters.com;))